shinGangan/nuxt/docs/3.api/4.commands/module.md

 Option        | Default          | Description
 -------------------------|-----------------|------------------
 `NAME` | - | The name of the module to install.
+`--peerDeps, -p` | undefined | Installing peer dependencies.
+`--devDeps, -D` | false | Use this with "-p" option.
+Enabling this option will install to devDependencies.

 The command lets you install [Nuxt modules](/modules) in your application with no manual work.